genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/03_foundation-header/03_foundation-header.md

 It is possible for you to set up routing manually, but that won't be covered in this tutorial.
 :::

-- In the top level class of your application, import and dependency inject the Navigation class.
+2. In the top-level class of your application, import the Navigation class and inject it as a dependency.
+3.
 ```javascript {1,6}
 import { Navigation } from '@genesislcap/foundation-header';